JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 #### Usage

-According to the paper\dcite{DBLP:journals/corr/HeinrichS16}, here the RL agent is default as `QBasedPolicy` with `CircularArraySARTTrajectory` and the SL agent is default as `BehaviorCloningPolicy` with `ReservoirTrajectory`.
-So you can customize the agent under the restriction and test the algo on any multi-agent game.
+According to the paper\dcite{DBLP:journals/corr/HeinrichS16}, here, the RL agent is default as `QBasedPolicy` with `CircularArraySARTTrajectory,` and the SL agent is default as `BehaviorCloningPolicy` with `ReservoirTrajectory.` So you can customize the agent under the restriction, and test the algo on any interested multi-agent game.

 Here is one experiment [`JuliaRL_NFSP_KuhnPoker.jl`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/docs/experiments/experiments/NFSP/JuliaRL_NFSP_KuhnPoker.jl) as one usage example, which tests the algo on the Kuhn Poker game.
 The result of the experiment is just like the following.